muhd-umer/n-grf/README.md

-# ard-rrf
+# ARD-DR2F: Accurate and Robust Dynamic Radio Radiance Fields
-ARD-DR2F: Accurate and Robust Dynamic Radio Radiance Fields for Wireless Channel Prediction
+Note: Name is subject to change